yx79/GeoGPX/README.md

 # GeoGPX
-This app allows you to simulate your GPS via gpx files.
+This app allows you to simulate your GPS via gpx files in Xcode, and read longitude and lattidue of your simulated location.